Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Experiments

-Finally, our method is able to place most true positive samples from gallery closer to the query in all scenarios, which is represented by the greatest mAP for the three datasets.
+Finally, our method is able to place most true positive samples from the gallery closer to the query for most of the datasets, which is represented by the highest mAP for the two most difficult datasets, Duke and MSMT17.
 Our method is thus able to achieve the best performance among all methods even over those assuming \textbf{strong camera information as metadata.} One should also note that, in general, our assumptions are even more relaxed than other methods.
 Our clustering algorithm, for instance, does not require hyper-parameter tuning, while ICE explicitly fixes a value for $\varepsilon$ depending on the target dataset.

-In the Supplementary Material, we also compare our pipeline to UDA methods that require a source domain to provide an initial task-related knowledge.
-We outperform all these methods in mAP, and obtain the best or second best ranking values considering other metrics.
+In the Supplementary Material, we also compare our pipeline to UDA methods that require a source domain to provide initial task-related knowledge.
+We outperform all these methods in mAP, and obtain the best or second-best ranking values considering other metrics without source domain and any kind of labels.